In Association with Amazon.com

 The devilish killer then puts the victim's heart into the pot.
 For safe keeping, Dave's body is stuffed into the refrigerator.

-The soap opera angle continues as Axel and T.J. get into a fight over Sarah, ending with Axel storming off.
-John (Rob Stein) and Sylvia (Helen Udy), go off into another area to have sex.
-When John leaves to get a beer, Sylvia becomes concerned when he doesn't return right away.
+John (Rob Stein) and Sylvia (Helene Udy) go off into another area to have sex.
+John leaves Sylvia at one point to get a beer and she becomes concerned when he doesn't return right away.

-They take a couple of sixpacks and get into the coal cart which takes them deep underground.
-At the party, the bodies have been discovered.
-Believing that Harry Warden is back, T.J. and Axel put aside their differences and head down into the mine to warn the others.
+They're blissfully unaware that bodies have been discovered at the party above.
+Believing that Harry Warden is back, T.J. and Axel put aside their differences and go into the mine to warn them.

-At the station house, the chief receives a bloody human heart, with a note telling him
+At the station house, the chief receives a bloody human heart, with a note telling him:

 You didn't stop the party!